JorgeVF01/M-S2022/README.md

 ```
 ./people.py 0.05 > view2D.dat
 ```
 The simulation results can be viewed by running the `viewStats.py` script, you will see a graph showing the progress of each pandemic state by its frequency over time.
-Run the script by typing this on the terminal:
+Run the script by typing this in the terminal:

 ```
 ./viewStats.py